unraed/unraed.github.io/docs/DialogueTree/Documentation/Contents.md

 ## Help & Support
 You can reach me for questions and support at unraedgames@gmail.com, or on the plugin's [**Discord Channel**](https://discord.gg/mf7mGXbePB).
 Feel free to reach out with any questions or requests.

-If you're enjoying the plugin, I would be extremely grateful if you could take a few moments out of your day to leave me a review on the Unreal Marketplace.
+If you're enjoying the plugin, I would be extremely grateful if you could take a few moments out of your day to leave me a review on the [**Unreal Marketplace**](https://www.unrealengine.com/marketplace/en-US/product/dialogue-tree).

 If you would like to support further development on the project you can do so on [**Patreon.com**](patreon.com/UnraedGames).